$39 Essential • DOCX • 5–10 mins

 Suggested structure

-Headline: Trades Assistant | Maintenance Support | Shutdown Support (truthful).
+Headline: Trades Assistant | Maintenance Support | Shutdown Support.

-Tickets/Licences: list only what you have.
+Tickets & Licences: list only what you have.

-Employment History: show real examples of support work, pace, and safety.
+Employment History: show real examples of support work, pace and safety.

 Example summary (template)